Home

 • Frequency of Instruction

-RCR training is offered at every stage of the scientific career with the intention of reengagement every four years.
+RCR training is offered for every stage of the scientific career with the intention of reengagement every four years.
 We promote RCR training to undergraduate, post-baccalaureate, pre-doctoral, post-doctoral researchers, pre-tenure faculty, and post-tenure faculty alike.
-Each career stage is offered a different RCR Completion Badge (e.g., early investigator; senior investigator) to encourage on-going circumspection.
+We encourage on-going circumspection and therefor update the RCR ½ day workshop each time it is offered.

 Subject Matter